LinkedIn Summary Overhaul

 That is the goal.
 A strong belief acts like a filter, saving you months talking to jobs that aren't a good fit.

-By standing for something clear (like "keeping staff is more important than constantly hiring new ones"), you attract jobs where your specific knowledge is truly valued.
-Being different is your best defense against being treated as just another person who can be replaced.
+Standing for something clear (like "keeping staff is more important than constantly hiring new ones") attracts jobs where your knowledge is valued.
+Being different is your best defense against being treated as interchangeable.

 Focus on what matters.